Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 Firmware Upgrade Procedure
 --------------------------------------
-FW upgrades currently must be done on a Windows machine and over serial.
+FW upgrades currently must be done over the serial interface and can be done on computers using the following OS/processors:
+GNSS INS, EVK, X3: Windows, Linux (x86), Linux (ARM) IMU+: Windows only

 Please ensure power and serial connection is not disrupted to the unit during the firmware upgrade process.
 If you experience any errors during the process, please power cycle the unit and try again.
 Make sure to first run "git pull" in user_tool to ensure you are using the latest firmware upgrade functionality.